roc-streaming/rt-tests/README.md

-# Non-functional tests for Roc
+# Real-time tests for Roc

 [![Build Status](https://travis-ci.org/roc-project/roc-tests.svg?branch=master)](https://travis-ci.org/roc-project/roc-tests)

-The scope if this repo is non-functional real-time tests that should run on real hardware, like:
+The scope if this repo is [non-functional](https://en.wikipedia.org/wiki/Non-functional_testing) real-time integration tests for [Roc](https://github.com/roc-project/roc) public API.
+These tests are supposed to run on real hardware and produce metrics to be checked for regressions.
+Some examples of non-functional tests are:

 * service quality tests
 * latency tests